erinvdoyle/instatrip/README.md

 ## To Fork The Repository on GitHub

 <details>
-  <summary>How to fork the **InstaTrip** repository (click)</summary>
+  <summary>How to fork the InstaTrip repository (click)</summary>
 <p>

 To make a copy of a repository, fork it through Github:

 1. Find the repository either by using the search bar or by navigating to the URL [/erinvdoyle/instatrip](https://github.com/erinvdoyle/instatrip)
-2. Once on the repository main page, navigate to the "Fork" button in the upper-right corner, between the "Watch"("Unwatch" in the image as I am the repository owner and watcher) and "Star" buttons
+2. Once on the repository main page, navigate to the *Fork* button in the upper-right corner, between the *Watch*(*Unwatch* in the image as I am the repository owner and watcher) and *Star* buttons

 ![Github Fork](assets/documentation/fork.png)

-3. Click the "Fork" button to create a copy of the repository.
-This copy be altered without affecting the source code
+3. Click the *Fork* button to create a copy of the repository.
+This copy can be altered without affecting the source code
 </p>
 </details>